-The availability and protection of computer networks such as the Internet or datacenter (cloud) networks, is becoming a national and world-wide concern of high priority.
+The availability and protection of computer networks such as the Internet or datacenter (cloud) networks, is becoming a concern of high priority.
 Already today, many individuals and organizations need to place great reliance on the services of computer networks.
 At the same time, the Internet core suffers from ossification, and has hardly evolved over the last decades.
-Despite the huge success of the Internet in the past, the increased dependability requirements raise concerns whether today's network protocols will be sufficient in the future [3].
+Despite the huge success of the Internet in the past, the increased dependability requirements raise concerns whether today's network protocols will be sufficient in the future [4].

-Software-defined networking is an interesting new paradigm which promises to overcome the Internet ossification.
+Software-defined networking is an interesting new paradigm which promises to overcome some of the shortcomings of today's Internet architecture.
 A Software-Defined Network (SDN) outsources and consolidates the control over multiple data-plane elements to a centralized software program, enabling fast innovations while supporting formal verifiability through a simple match-action paradigm.
-Especially the traffic engineering flexibilities introduced by SDN [1], [14] as well as the potentially more scalable network virtualization [6], [16] have received much attention over the last years.
+Especially the traffic engineering flexibilities introduced by SDN [1, 21] as well as the potentially more scalable network virtualization [9, 25] have received much attention over the last years.

 However, while a programmatic, logically centralized network control is appealing, exploiting the introduced flexibilities and operating an SDN in a consistent and efficient manner is non-trivial.
-In particular, an SDN still needs to be regarded as a distributed system, posing many challenges [5], [8], [17], [23], [25], [31], [37], [38].
-Several of these challenges are due to the asynchronous communication channel between switches and controller, which exhibits non-negligible and varying delays [37], [43].
+In particular, an SDN still needs to be regarded as a distributed system [5, 23, 36], posing many challenges [7, 15, 26, 32, 34, 41, 47, 48].
+Several of these challenges are due to the asynchronous communication channel between switches and controller, which exhibits non-negligible and varying delays [47, 54].

-A fundamental problem which has recently received much attention regards the consistent update of network routes [8], [22], [25], [37], [42].
-A particularly interesting approach to solve the update problem is to proceed in rounds [22], [25]: in each round, a "safe subset" of switches is updated, such that, independently of the times and order in which the updates of this round take effect, the network is always consistent.
-The scheme can be implemented as follows: After the switches of round t have confirmed the successful update (e.g., using acknowledgments [17]), the next subset of switches for round t+1 is scheduled.
-The appeal of this round-based approach is that it does not require packet tagging (which comes with overheads in terms of header space and also introduces challenges in the presence of middleboxes [44] or multiple controllers [5]) or additional TCAM entries [5], [37] (which is problematic given the fast table growth both in the Internet as well as in the highly virtualized datacenter [4]).
-Moreover, this approach also allows (parts of the) paths to become available sooner [25].
+A fundamental problem which has recently received much attention regards the consistent update of network routes (also called policies) [15, 31, 34, 47, 53]: how to reroute a set of flows from their current paths to their respective new paths, without transiently violating certain properties such as loop-freedom or blackhole-freedom during the update?
+A particularly interesting approach to solve the update problem is to proceed in rounds [31, 34]: in each round, a "safe subset" of switches is updated, such that, independently of the times and order in which the updates of this round take effect, the network is always consistent.
+The scheme can be implemented as follows: after the switches of round t have confirmed the successful update (e.g., using acknowledgments [26]), the next subset of switches for round t + 1 is scheduled.
+The appeal of this round-based approach is that it does not require packet tagging (which comes with overheads in terms of header space and also introduces challenges in the presence of middleboxes [56] or multiple controllers [7]) or additional TCAM entries [7, 47] (which is problematic given the fast table growth both in the Internet as well as in the highly virtualized datacenter [6]).
+Moreover, this approach also allows (parts of the) paths to become available sooner [34].

-However, so far research focused on devising network update schemes for a single policy: for scenarios where a single route [22], [37], or all (destination-based) routes to a single destination [25] need to be updated.
-However, especially in large and dynamic networks, it is likely that multiple routes have to be updated simultaneously [35].
-For example, consider a wireless network where users arrive in groups (e.g., at a train station), or a Content Distribution Network where traffic is reassigned to servers in batches [10].
-It is well-known that updating a switch and its datastructures comes at a certain cost [43], [27], and it is useful to batch updates [18].
+However, so far most research focused on devising network update schemes for a single flow (resp. single policy), that is, for scenarios where a single route [31, 47], or all (destinationbased) routes to a single destination [34] need to be updated.
+Such a single flow update problem can be described as an "update pair" consisting of the old and the new path for that flow.
+However, especially in large and dynamic networks, it is likely that multiple routes have to be updated simultaneously [44].
+For example, consider a Content Distribution Network where traffic is reassigned to servers in batches [17].
+It is well-known that updating a switch and its datastructures comes at a certain resource cost [37, 54], and it is useful to batch updates [27].